etfaghaoubeid/e-souq/README.md

 # e-souq
 electronic shopping 🛍
 ## features:
-add item to your cart.
+add item to your cart
-Shippingy